wilgaboury/super-speedy-dial/README.md

 ## Build Instructions

-Note: This project uses the Vite build tool, so you MUST use at least version 16.0.0 of Node.js.
-Preferably, use the latest LTS or newer.
+Note: In order to avoid issues, use the latest `Node.js` LTS version or newer (found here: https://nodejs.org).
 This project's build process also uses `make` and other Linux specific command line tools.

 - download the source or clone the git repository
-- `> npm install -g npm@latest` - update to the latest version of npm, may require `sudo`
 - `> make` - install project dependencies and generate build directory and output
-- `> npm run dist` - creates a `dist` folder containing `super-speedy-dial.zip`, an archive of the build out
+- `> npm run dist` - creates a `dist` folder containing `super-speedy-dial.zip`, an archive of the build output

 ## Features and Tips